- What is a tax-free savings account?

 To help you decide, let’s break down how they work and how you can open one.

-A TFSA is a registered retirement account that allows you to save and invest without paying taxes on interest or gains.
+A tax-free savings account (TFSA) is a registered retirement account that allows you to save and invest without paying taxes on interest or gains.

-Though it’s called a “savings account,” TFSAs can hold numerous investments, including stocks, bonds, exchange-traded funds (ETFs), mutual funds, among numerous others.
+Though it’s called a “savings account,” TFSAs can hold numerous investments, including stocks, bonds, exchange-traded funds (ETFs), and mutual funds.
 Canadians above 18 years old can open a TFSA, and they can withdraw money from it for any purchase, whether it’s retirement, a new car, a house, or even a vacation.

 How does a TFSA work?